Skip to main content

 • Analyze failure causes (response codes, timeouts, etc.) to prevent recurrence.

-• Use Easy Resend for manual retransmission when needed.
+• Use Easy Resend to manually resend messages as needed.

 Guarantee Idempotency (Prevent Duplicates on Resend)